-Developers, engineers, computer scientists.
-Whichever titles you have on your team, there’s bound to be an introvert or two involved.
+Developers, engineers, computer scientists, data analysts etc. Whichever titles you have on your team, there’s bound to be an introvert or two present.
 Obviously, everyone should be granted the same respect and treatment at work.
 However, when dealing with introverts, you might need to adapt your approach.

 What’s an Introvert?

-On the other hand, extroverts generally use social interaction to energize instead of needing to energize as a result of being around people.
-But, naturally, everyone is different and require different management styles.
+On the other hand, extroverts generally use social interaction to energize instead of needing to recharge after being around people.
+But, naturally, everyone is different and requires different management styles.
 So, how can you bring an introvert out of their shell at work?